-MacBook Upgrade – SSD, RAM & NAND-Upgrade
+MacBook Upgrade – SSD and RAM

 Individual Combination: Hardware Upgrade & macOS Sequoia